ricardomaricato/simplebank/README.md

 ![Backend master class](backend-master.png)

-And don't hesitate to [join Tech School's Discord group](https://bit.ly/techschooldc) to chat directly with me and other students.

 In this course, you will learn step-by-step how to design, develop and deploy a backend web service from scratch.
 I believe the best way to learn programming is to build a real application.
 Therefore, throughout the course, you will learn how to build a backend web service for a simple bank.
 It will provide APIs for the frontend to do the following things:

 - Create and manage bank accounts.